soub4i/blog/content/posts/2018-28-10---design-patterns-in-javascript-made-easy-part-ii.md

 tags:
   - "typescript"
   - "design-patterns"
-description: "A pattern is a reusable solution that can be applied to commonly occurring problems in software design"
+description: "Today we will talk about structural design patterns which are considered as design patterns that make easy/possible relations between…"
-socialImage: "/media/1_uRUhqr7qxE8kaNZ9TpHWbw.png"
+socialImage: "/media/1_tAiVuMuN7qx5CSeRBTDiFg.jpeg"
 ---

-> Today we will talk about structural design patterns which are considered as design patterns that make easy/possible relations between…

-# Design patterns in Javascript made easy — part II

 Today we will talk about structural design patterns which are considered as design patterns that make easy/possible relations between different classes.